swilliams11/apigee-proxy-for-oidc/proxied-oidc/README.md

 # Proxied OIDC provider

-This repo contains an example of an API proxy that proxies an Open ID Connect Identity Provider, Okta.
+This repo contains an example of an API proxy that proxies an Open ID Connect Identity Provider, Auth0.

 ## Motivation